OpenNebula/docs/source/vmware_cluster_deployment/vmware_networking_setup/vcenter_networking.rst

 OpenNebula gathers network monitoring info for each VM.
 Real-time data is retrieved from vCenter thanks to the Performance Manager which collects data every 20 seconds and maintains it for one hour.
 Real-time samples are used so no changes have to be applied to vCenter's Statistics settings.
 Network metrics for transmitted and received traffic are provided as an average using KB/s unit.

-The graphs provided by Sunstone are different from those found in vCenter under the Monitor -> Performance Tab when selecting Realtime in the Time Range drop-down menu or in the Advanced view selecting the Network View.
+The graphs provided by Sunstone are different from those found in vCenter under the ``Monitor -> Performance`` tab when selecting Realtime in the Time Range drop-down menu or in the Advanced view selecting the Network View.
 The reason is that Sunstone uses polling time as time reference while vCenter uses sample time on their graphs, so an approximation to the real values aggregating vCenter's samples between polls is needed.
 As a result, upload and download peaks will be different in value and different peaks between polls won't be depicted.
 Sunstone's graphs will provide a useful information about networking behaviour which can be examined on vCenter later with greater detail.